 Promotional Pricing Strategy Advantages and Disadvantages of Cruise Ships 🚢

-In mid-March, Canada prohibited all ships having 500 people on board from docking in their ports.
+Then, to make matters worse for cruise lines, Canada prohibited all ships having 500 people on board from docking in their ports.
 While the United States, Australia, and New Zealand banned all ships coming from foreign ports.
 They also asked all foreign-flagged ships to leave the country.

 As a matter of fact, CruiseCritic.com survey revealed that 75% of 4,600 cruisers are still interested in cruising after the pandemic ends.
 Another recent survey shows that 82% of customers are expected to buy tickets for their next vacation.